lemonase/cowsay-http/README.md

 ## HTTP API

 ```
+Welcome to the cowsay HTTP API!

+GET /api -- This page (you are here)

-GET /cowsay -- Does 'fortune | cowsay' by default (customize with URL parameters)
+GET /api/cowsay -- Does 'fortune | cowsay' by default (customize with URL parameters)

   URL PARAMS
     say                 string  // Thing to say (defaults to fortune command)
     cowfile,cow,cf      string  // Specify a cowfile (add listCows param to list available cowfiles)
     randomCow,random,r  bool    // Pick a random cowfile
     listCows,list       bool    // List all cowfiles available
     allCows,all                                 bool    // Get message with all cowfiles available

     // Additional cows flags
     b bool  // Cow appears borg mode